 - 6. Measure and record overstory canopy cover from the stream center (mid-channel). - a.
-Affix the densiometer to the monopod at 0.3 meters above the water surface.
-This avoids errors stemming from people of different heights and water of varying depth. - b.
-Tilt the monopod such that the densiometer is level, use the level bubble indicator and hold so the reflection of the top of your head just touches the point of the "V", as in (Figure 6). - c.
-Count the number of points covered by vegetation and enter this value in the Canopy Cover Datasheet under "# of points covered".
+Hold the densiometer 0.3 m above the water surface. - b.
+Tilt the densiometer so that it is level using the bubble level indicator.
+Hold the densiometer so that the reflection of the top of your head just touches the point of the "V", as in (Figure 6). - c.
+Count the number of points covered by vegetation and enter this value in the mobile device or the Canopy Cover Datasheet under "# of points covered".
 Values will be between 0 for completely open and 17 for completely covered canopy. - d.
-Take four densiometer readings from the stream center at each of the 10 transects while pivoting around the monopod.
-Take a reading once each while facing upstream, left bank, downstream, and right bank. - e.
-As you change direction be sure to keep the base of the monopod in the same location and pivot around the densiometer so that it does not change location.
-Be sure to read the densiometer when it is level after pivoting. - f.
-Record the values on the Canopy Cover Datasheet under "Center-Upstream", "Center-River Left", "Center-Downstream", and "Center-River Right".
+Take four densiometer readings from the stream center at each of the 10 transects.
+From the center point of the stream record the number of points intercepted by canopy vegetation. - 1) While standing in the center of the stream, hold the densiometer level and 0.3 m above the water surface.
+Take four 17-point readings: a) facing upstream, b) left bank, c) downstream, and d) right bank.
+The observer remains at the center point in the stream, then pivots for each measurement.